nautobot/nautobot/nautobot/docs/installation/nautobot.md

 ## Understanding the Virtual Environment

+!!! important
+    You may need to start a new terminal session to see the expected environment results below.

 Because the `nautobot` user was created with `NAUTOBOT_ROOT` set as its home directory and we had you set the shell to `/bin/bash`, the binary path `$NAUTOBOT_ROOT/bin` is automatically added to the beginning of the `$PATH` environment variable:

 ```no-highlight